Warbourn/pwn.college_aditya/Comprehending_Commands.md

 ```

 ### New Learnings
-Brief note on what you learned from the challenge
+Grepping command

 ## 5. Comparing files
 Now for your challenge!
 There are two files in /challenge:

 /challenge/decoys_only.txt contains 100 fake flags
 /challenge/decoys_and_real.txt contains all 100 fake flags plus the one real flag
 Use diff to find what's different between these files and get your flag!
+using diff i compared these and got the flag

 ### Solve
 **Flag:** `pwn.college{YRYYCSOZWZcTrxfEFKGH2Y1PvkL.01MwMDOxwiMxITNxEzW}`